niklaszimmermann/pdf_areaocr/README.md

 I strongly believe that the internet thrives of user participation, hence I'm hoping that somebody might find this useful / helpful.

-Kind regards, Niklas

 ## Introduction

-C# / PowerShell read an area defined by coordinated OCR using the iTextSharp - Librarie

-Reads a certain area of a .pdf file and returns the content as stringVariable. (using the iTextSharp.dll)
+Reads a certain area of a .pdf file and returns the content as stringVariable.

-- reads certrain area defined by coordinates
+The C# class uses the iTextPdf-librarie to use OCR on an area defined by coordiantes, of which the content is returned as string variable.

+I mainly use the class directly in PowerShell.
+The needed code and working example will be provided by me at a future stage.

 ## Example / Use-Case
+As aforementioned I mainly use the class in PowerShell.

+For example I set up an event which uses PowerShell to:
+- automatically download the menu of the day as .pdf-file
+- extract the content of several areas
+- generate a notification mail using the extracted content
+- send me the mail on windows startup

 ## How-To

-## Motivation

 ## License
 https://sourceforge.net/projects/itextsharp/
-## Disclaimer